 - Printed Page Volume: Generally, the more pages a company prints, the lower the cost per page will be.
 A higher print volume helps the managed print service recuperate expenses.

 In contrast, reduced print counts still require the MPS provider to offer exceptional service, pay for parts and toner, etc., while also receiving less consistent service contract revenue than the companies with larger print counts.
 In order to recoup these costs, prices are usually higher for companies with a smaller monthly page count.

-Color printers and copiers cost more to maintain and run than mono (or black and white) devices.
-This is primarily because the managed print provider is now supplying four cartridges; cyan, yellow, magenta, and black.
+- Color vs. Mono: Color printers and copiers cost more to maintain and run than mono (or black and white) devices.
+This is primarily because the managed print provider is now supplying four print toner cartridges; cyan, yellow, magenta, and black.
 Therefore, color printers will have a higher cost per page than mono devices.